-Flood loss models generated using FEMA's flood loss methodology quantify the degree of flood risk, including estimates of substantially damaged structures.
+Flood loss models generated using FEMA's Hazus flood loss methodology quantify the degree of flood risk, including estimates of substantially damaged structures.
 Quantifying flood risk is crucial for effective risk communication and flood reduction efforts.
-Substantial damage estimate is a key indicator of the severity and impact of flood events, aiding in the efficient allocation of resources for recovery and reconstruction, adjusting insurance premiums, and understanding risk exposure.
-For many communities with pre-FIRM structures, the substantial damage determination is one of the strongest tools to get owners to comply with NFIP minimum and any higher standards required by the community.
+The substantial damage estimate of a structure is a key indicator of the severity and impact of flood events, aiding in the efficient allocation of resources for recovery and reconstruction, adjusting insurance premiums, and understanding risk exposure.

+For many communities with Pre-FIRM structures, the substantial damage determination is one of the strongest tools to get owners to comply with NFIP minimum and any higher standards required by the community.
 Source: FEMA Region 3.